misraX/employee-management/README.md

   --help  Show this message and exit.

 Commands:
-  add     Add a new employee ✨
-  delete  Delete an employee by ID 🗑️ get     Get an employee by ID 🔍 list    List all employees 📋 update  Update an existing employee ✨
+  add                           Add a new employee ✨ delete                        Delete an employee by ID 🗑️ get                           Get an employee by ID 🔍 get-current-employee-holiday  Get the current week public holidays 🍹 list                          List all employees 📋 update                        Update an existing employee ✨
 ```

 ### Example Commands